davidegat/AIRCBot/README.md

 - Authenticates users for private interactions.
 - Maintains a conversation history to provide contextually aware responses.
 - Supports automatic chat to queries
-- Limited interaction with channel (if asked by user via UI)
+- Limited interaction with channel (if asked by user via UI, or if OP status is given)
 - HAS Bugs.

 ### AI-Powered Conversations